 We will be using Path

 class of Flink lib.
-First, we will pass the root folder path to it and get a list of all the subdirectories of it.
+First, we will pass the root folder path to it and get a list of all its subdirectories of it.
 Next, we will filter out the folders by checking if they contain the date Then collect all the folders with it.

 The information of the folder will be fetched by the getFileSystem()